-A big haunted attraction can pull in anywhere from $2 million to $3 million in a single season, but even smaller, local spots might make over $50,000.
-Honestly, these numbers really hinge on things like where it's located, how much effort goes into the production, your marketing game, and what you charge for tickets.
+A big haunted attraction can pull in anywhere from $2 million to $3 million in a single season, while smaller local spots might still make over $50,000.
+These numbers depend on location, production quality, marketing, and ticket pricing.

 How much money can a haunted house make?